jgliss/pydoas/README.rst

-pydoas is a Python library for reading and postprocessing of DOAS (Differential Optical Absorption Spectroscopy) fit results.
+pydoas is a Python library for reading, postprocessing and plotting of DOAS (Differential Optical Absorption Spectroscopy) fit results.
-It supports default import of the result file format of DOASIS `DOASIS <https://doasis.iup.uni-heidelberg.de/bugtracker/projects/doasis/>`_.
+It supports default import of the result file format of `DOASIS <https://doasis.iup.uni-heidelberg.de/bugtracker/projects/doasis/>`_.
 Further import formats for fast data access can easily be defined by the user.

 Requirements